 On October 1, 1869, 122 Marlborough was purchased from Charles Freeland by lace and embroidery dealer Andrew Carrico Mudge.
 He and his wife, Cornelia Adelaide (Hawkes) Mudge, made it their home.
 They previously had lived in Brookline.
 They continued to live at 122 Marlborough in 1872.
 By 1873, they had moved to the Parker House.

 John Mason Little was a wholesale dry goods merchant in his father’s firm.
-After his father’s death in June of 1889, he served as trustee for the family estate (held in the Pelham Trust) and, in 1917, constructed the Little Building at the corner of Boylston and Tremont, a 12-story office building on the site of the Hotel Pelham.
+After his father’s death in June of 1889, he served as trustee for the family estate (held in the Pelham Trust).
+Among the trust’s properties was the Hotel Pelham on the southwest corner of Tremont and Boylston, and in 1917, it razed the building and constructed the Little Building, a 12-story office building, in its place.

 By the 1879-1880 winter season, 122 Marlborough was the home of East India shipping merchant Stanton Whitney and his wife, Alice Rebecca (Sutton) Whitney.
 They previously had lived at 6 Newbury.
 They also maintained a home in Beverly.
 He died in September of 1880, Alice Whitney continued to live at 122 Marlborough during the 1881-1882 winter season, but moved thereafter.

 By the 1882-1883 winter season, it was the home of Edward Wheaton and his wife, Charlotte Rhodes (Knight) Wheaton.
 They previously had lived at the Parker House.
 He was a railroad contractor.
 They continued to live at 122 Marlborough during the 1883-1884 season, but moved thereafter to Providence.

 By the 1884-1885 winter season, 122 Marlborough was the home and medical office of Dr. George Horton Tilden, a physician specializing in dermatology.
 He previously had lived at 127 Boylston.

 During the 1887-1888 winter season, William Hooper, treasurer of the Atlantic Cotton Mills, also was living at 122 Marlborough.
 He was a widower and probably previously had lived in Lawrence, where his wife, Louise (Stoughton) Hooper, had died in February of 1886.
 By the 1888-1889 season, he had moved to 276 Beacon to live with his mother, Adeline Denny (Ropley) Hooper, the widow of Robert Chamblet Hooper.